itsadityagupta/track-job-applications/README.md

 The documentation for this project is created using [Mkdocs](https://www.mkdocs.org/) and deployed on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

-You can find the documentation here:
+You can find the documentation here: https://aditya-gupta1.github.io/track-job-applications/

->Markdown files that generates documentation are in `docs` folder and the website elements are in the `site` folder.
+>Markdown files that generates documentation are in `docs` folder.
+The website elements are generated from `docs` folder and moved to `gh-dpeloy` branch.
+It is from here that the gtihub pages picks up the files for deployment.

 ## Installation